 Organic chicken broth (filtered water, organic chicken), organic onions, organic celery, organic carrots, sea salt, natural chicken flavor, organic spices, organic expeller pressed canola oil and/or safflower oil and/or sunflower oil.

-At first glance this list may look fine, even wholesome – but there’s no reason why you’d have to add “natural chicken flavor” to chicken stock unless it wasn’t very good chicken stock to begin with.
-Furthermore, a good stock will certainly have plenty of nice chicken fat in it, so there’s no reason to add vegetable oil to it either.
+At first glance this list may look fine, even wholesome.
+But there's no reason why you'd have to add “natural chicken flavor” to chicken stock unless it wasn't very good chicken stock to begin with.
+Furthermore, a good stock will certainly have plenty of nice chicken fat in it, so there's no reason to add vegetable oil to it either.
 And did you know that “natural chicken flavor” is essentially MSG? (source) Not a good thing.

 Bone broth is also a digestive elixir that helps to heal the gut lining for those who suffer from digestive problems, food allergies, and nervous system conditions including anxiety and depression.
-There are even numerous claims I’ve read that regular consumption of bone broth will make cellulite disappear – I don’t know about you, but that seems worth the broth for me!
+There are even numerous claims I've read that regular consumption of bone broth will make cellulite disappear.
+I don't know about you, but that seems worth the broth for me!

 Option 1: